Find Cheap Flights to Tacloban from $ 47 with eDreams

 How long’s the flight to Tacloban?

 If you’re looking to fly to Tacloban, we at eDreams have checked the most popular routes to help you plan your trip.
-From Darwin, the flight takes roughly 9h 50m; from Brisbane, around 9h 57m; and from Sydney, about 11h.
+From Perth, the flight takes roughly 10h 10m; from Sydney, around 11h 26m; and from Melbourne, about 11h 55m.

 Flight Time (in hours)